-HIGHLIGHTS AND WHAT'S NEW FOR SFY 2023:
+HIGHLIGHTS AND WHAT'S NEW FOR SFY 2024:

 - This is a two-year, three capitalization grant CWSRF IUP.
-The federal budget was passed in March 2022, with Nebraska's Federal Fiscal Year (FFY) 2022 CWSRF capitalization grant estimated at \$5,978,000.
-This along with the BIL allotments for the general and emerging contaminants programs at \$9,103,000 and \$478,000, respectively, will bring in just over \$15.5M of new Federal program funding this fiscal year. - The SRF programs, in an effort to increase efficiency and accessibility, completed an initial Kaizen process improvement effort during the fall of 2021.
-Piloting of all improvements is ongoing with a planned full rollout after the noted funding is awarded.
-This will include a near full transition to electronic formats, along with the program staffing a fourth project manager. - Ranking of projects will occur every other year, except for those with major scope changes. - Rates for fee and interest will be set at or below Market Rate for construction projects.
-Starting in January of 2023, rates will be determined from one third of the average 10-to-30-year Municipal Bond rates. - Planning and Design Loans will be available to municipalities to encourage pro-active planning efforts.
-Planning and Design Loans will have an interest rate of 0%, with a 0.5% administrative fee, and a maximum of five-year term. - The potential for projects to address Emerging Contaminants will need to be determined.
-Sampling will be performed to assess the presence, if any, of Per- and Polyfluoroalkyl Substances (PFAS), Neonicotinoids and substances associated with Harmful Algal Blooms to provide technical assistance to rural and small POTWs. - Median Household Income (MHI) American Community Survey (ACS) five-year data was updated to the current 2016-2020 data information for this IUP. - Affordability criteria, and thus eligibility for forgiveness assistance, was revised to include multiple different options for both the program and communities to consider.
-See Appendix E.
+The federal budget was passed in December 2022 with Nebraska's Federal Fiscal Year (FFY) 2023 CWSRF capitalization grant estimated at \$3,837,000.
+This along with the BIL allotments for the general and emerging contaminants programs at \$10,661,000 and \$1,088,000, respectively, will bring in just under \$15.6M of new Federal program funding this fiscal year. - The SRF programs, in an effort to increase efficiency and accessibility, completed an initial Kaizen process improvement effort during the fall of 2021.
+By then end of calendar year 2023 all major program improvements will be implemented, including a standard operating procedures manual. - Rates for fee and interest will be set at or below Market Rate for construction projects.
+Rates will be determined from one third of the average 10-to-30-year Municipal Bond rates. - During the bypass period, Planning and Design Loans may be available to municipalities to encourage pro-active planning efforts.
+Planning and Design Loans will have an interest rate of 0%, with a 0.5% administrative fee, and a maximum of five-year term. - The potential for projects to address Emerging Contaminants need to be determined.
+Sampling will be performed by University of Nebraska Lincoln, to assess the presence, if any, of Per- and Polyfluoroalkyl Substances (PFAS) in sewersheds.
+In addition, a technical assistance contract will be let for engineering services to optimize the operation of rural and small POTWs. - Median Household Income (MHI) obtained from the American Community Survey (ACS) five-year data will continue to use the 2016-2020 data information for this IUP. - Small revisions were made to the affordability criteria, and thus eligibility for forgiveness assistance, still relying primarily on the multiple different options for both the program and communities to consider.
+See Appendix E. - Municipalities with American Rescue Plan Act (ARPA) co-funding were added as a short-term readiness to proceed consideration.

-I. CWSRF SOURCES AND USES OF FUNDS
+CWSRF SOURCES AND USES OF FUNDS

 The CWSRF has been created from a series of EPA Capitalization Grants and a required 20% State match provided through State general fund appropriations, match bond issuances and cash.
-Match funding will be accomplished through bond funds and program cash for the FFY 2022 Capitalization Grant, planned for July of 2022, and the match for the FFY 2023 Capitalization Grant is planned for July of 2023.
-Sources and uses of funds for the program two-year planning period discussed in this IUP are summarized in the following table.
-See Appendix H: SRF Cash Flow Model for more information.
+Match funding will be accomplished through bond proceeds for the FFY 2023 grant, planned for July of 2023, and the match for FFY 2024 planned for July of 2024.
+Sources and uses of funds for the program two-year planning period discussed in this IUP are summarized below (See Appendix H: SRF Cash Flow Model for more information).

-CWSRF SOURCES AND USES OF FUNDS TABLE - Base Program March 31, 2022 Estimate
+CWSRF SOURCES AND USES OF FUNDS TABLE - Base Program (Est. 3/31/23)